The Salmonella Question

 In of , the meat must be withdrawn from the market.

-The processing want to ensure that the chance of actually having to withdraw from the market is as small as possible and they also want to show the supervisory authorities that they have their affairs in order (can show that the chance has been made as small as possible).
+The processing companies want to ensure that the chance of actually having to withdraw from the market is as small as possible and they also want to show the supervisory authorities that they have their affairs in order (can show that the chance has been made as small as possible).

 Control Salmonella

-Recently, the has been for compliance with this rule and imposing fines.
+Recently, the Safety Authority has been for with this rule and imposing fines.
 This is reason enough to draw extra attention to this issue.
 Because the requirement applies to preparations (not to untreated raw meat, where the requirement only applies with respect to S.e. and S.t.) and preparations only concern a limited part of the , it should be possible to comply with the requirement.

 Results